Engineering-Park/engineeringpark/README.md

-# dcl-engineering-park
+# Open systems Engineering Virtual Reality Web Application
-Engineering Park district in Decentraland
+Parcel of land in the Engineering Park district at Decentraland coordinates 69,49.